veelenga/awesome-crystal/README.md

 Contributions are welcome.
 Please take a quick look at the [contribution guidelines](https://github.com/veelenga/awesome-crystal/blob/master/CONTRIBUTING.md) first.

-If you like this project and feeling charitable, support it on [Bountysource](https://salt.bountysource.com/teams/awesome-crystal).

 * [Awesome Crystal](#awesome-crystal)
   * [Algorithms and Data structures](#algorithms-and-data-structures)
   * [Api Builders](#api-builders)